ajay-gandhi/fb-cli/README.md

     $ facebook

 BAM!
 That's it.
-Type `--help` for a list of options.
+Use the `--help` parameter for a list of options.
+Or just run it.
+Yeah.

 # No but acutally...